sitemule/ILEastic/README.md

 cd ILEastic
 gmake
 ```
 Now you have library ILEastic on your IBM i - and you are good to go.
-You can simply copy the serivce program
+You can simply copy the serivce programs
-to you own projects libraries along with the binding directory and header files.
+to you own projects libraries along with the binding directory and header files. ( you can skip the *MODULE objects)

 If you like to try the examples then you need to build them as well- as simple as: